unilaiva/unilaiva-songbook/README.md

 with `\brk`.
 These are mostly not needed, as `songs` package does quite a good job in deciding these.

-Lines ought to be less than 100 characters long (is anyone using 80 column terminals still?), unless it is too much trouble.
+Lines in the source ought to be less than 100 characters long (is anyone using 80 column terminals still?), unless it is too much trouble.

-### Measure bars and beats ###

-If using measure bars and a measure ends at the end of a lyric line, put a bar line `|` to *both* the end of the lyric line and the beginning of the next one (if one exists).
-If a measure in the end of a lyric line continues into the next line, but there are no lyrics after the last bar line on the first lyric line, add ` -` after the last bar line on the first line to signify that there indeed is a (partial) measure, like this: `| -`

-If it is necessary to mark beats, use `.` as a chord name, like this: `\[.]`.
-Also underlining for lyrics can be used as a last resort.

-### Melodies ###

-Full melodies are written using `lilypond` syntax.
-See documentation in [http://lilypond.org/](http://lilypond.org/).
-It seems best to put `lilypond` parts outside of verses (but inside of a song) to ensure correct line breaking.

 ### Repeats and choruses ###